 This is what they do.
 They hold your files for ransom.
-If you don’t pay within a 72 hours the price goes up.
+If you don’t pay within 72 hours the price goes up.
 If you do pay them its untraceable and no guarantee they will unlock the files.
-Honestly, I was thinking about paying it and then my common sense and better judgment got the best of me.
+Honestly, I was thinking about paying it, and then my common sense and better judgment got the best of me.
 I’d didn’t pay it.
-I decided to buy a new Mac computer, I was told that the Apple “Mac” computers don’t get hit with these viruses like the PC’s.
-So I took the plunge and bought a new Apple computer and Iphone so I can sync everything together and save all my files in the Icloud.
+I decided to buy a new Mac computer, I was told that the Apple “Mac” computers don’t get hit with these viruses like the PCs.
+So I took the plunge and bought a new Apple computer and iPhone so I can sync everything together and save all my files in the Icloud.
 Not only was it an expensive transformation but a new learning curve as well.
 I’m on information overload!

-I’ve been thinking of what advice I could give all my fellow follower so you don’t have to go through this mess, but honestly it could happen to anyone.
+I’ve been thinking of what advice I could give all my fellow followers so you don’t have to go through this mess, but honestly, it could happen to anyone.
 Just be careful when you open emails and try and stay off websites that look suspicious.
 If this does happen to you or someone you know, please reconsider paying the ransom.
 If we continue to pay them they will keep doing it.
 It’s wrong on so many levels.

-When ever I need a file that I don’t have any more I keep these scriptures in mind and it helps me to move on and keep my faith.
+Whenever I need a file that I don’t have anymore I keep these scriptures in mind and it helps me to move on and keep my faith.

 Nehemiah 2:20 The God of Heaven will give us success.
-We his servants will start rebuilding.
+We, his servants, will start rebuilding.

-Philippians 3:14 I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus,
+Philippians 3:14 I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.

 Philippians 4:13 I can do all things through Him who gives me strength.

 I promise to have a fun and pretty DIY project for my next post.
 I’m working on a few projects I know you will love.
-In the mean time check out my Facebook page for more Painting tips and tricks.